bastardacademic/SingleSocial/docs/roadmap.md

 ﻿# Roadmap

 ## Project Overview
-SingleSocial is designed to be a flexible and scalable social media management tool that works across web and mobile platforms.
-The project is built using React for the web and React Native for mobile, with a backend in Node.js/Express and MongoDB/PostgreSQL.
+SingleSocial is a multi-platform social media management tool that works across web and mobile platforms.
+The project is built using React for the web, React Native for mobile, and Node.js/Express for the backend.

 ## Milestones

-### Phase 1: Concept & Design
+### Phase 1: Backend Development (Completed)
-- Finalize feature list and core vs. premium features
+- Set up authentication and user management (OAuth).
-- Create wireframes and design mockups
+- Create routes for Feeds, Planner, and Analytics.
-- Define UI/UX elements and color themes
+- Implement MongoDB schemas for users, posts, and analytics.

-### Phase 2: Development
+### Phase 2: Frontend Development (In Progress)
-- Implement core functionality: multi-platform management, content planner, and analytics
-- Integrate APIs for social media platforms
-- Implement backend services and database structure
+- **Web App**:
+  - [x] Initialize React app and configure routing and state management.
+  - [ ] Build authentication pages (Login/Signup).
+  - [ ] Develop Feeds Dashboard.
+  - [ ] Add Content Planner with calendar functionality.
+- **Mobile App**:
+  - [x] Initialize React Native app and configure navigation.
+  - [ ] Build authentication screens.
+  - [ ] Develop Feeds Dashboard.
+  - [ ] Add Content Planner with calendar functionality.

-### Phase 3: Testing & QA
+### Phase 3: Testing and QA
-- Conduct usability testing and gather feedback
+- Conduct unit and integration tests for all routes and components.
-- Bug fixing and optimization

-### Phase 4: Launch
+- Perform end-to-end tests for user flows.
-- Deploy for beta testing
+- Deploy for beta testing.
-- Launch to production

 ## Release Plan
-- Beta Launch: [Date]
+- Beta Launch: [Planned Date]
-- Public Launch: [Date]
+- Public Launch: [Planned Date]
-- Version 1.1 (Enhancements & Bug Fixes): [Date]